California says self-driving cars must have driver for now

-SAN FRANCISCO (Reuters) - California, the largest car market in the United States, issued draft rules on Wednesday for self-driving cars, requiring a licensed driver inside the vehicle in case of failure in a plan that stresses safety.
+SAN FRANCISCO, Dec 16 (Reuters) - California, the largest car market in the United States, issued draft rules on Wednesday for self-driving cars, requiring a licensed driver inside the vehicle in case of failure in a plan that stresses safety.

 The regulations by the Department of Motor Vehicles are intended to help nurture the state’s nascent but fast-growing autonomous vehicle technology industry while allowing traditional car companies and new entrants like Alphabet Inc and Apple Inc to safely deploy their self-driving cars already in development.